nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-10-03-uvm-pool-and-semaphore.md

 ### Systemverilog semaphore
 Semaphore is a class in the built-in `std` package of Systemverilog.
-As other languages, the semaphore is a bucket with a specific set of keys.
+As other languages, the semaphore is a bucket with a specific number of keys.
 When all the keys are get from the bucket, other proccesses wishing to get the key must wait until there's a key return to the bucket.

 Semaphore most well-known application is to manage the access to the common resource.